addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 What you're more likely to use spies for is testing [asynchronous](http://en.wikipedia.org/wiki/Asynchronous_communication) behavior in your application such as AJAX requests.
 Jasmine supports:

 * Writing tests which can mock AJAX requests using spies.
 This allows us to test both the code that initiates the AJAX request and the code executed upon its completion.
 It's also possible to mock/fake the server responses.
 The benefit of this type of testing is that it's faster as no real calls are being made to a server.
+The ability to simulate any response from the server is also of great benefit.
 * Asynchronous tests which don't rely on spies

 This example of the first kind of test shows how to fake an AJAX request and verify that the request was both calling the correct URL and executed a callback where one was provided.